 The CAT has similar powers pursuant to Rules 41–43 of the CATR.

 Informal group action mechanisms, GLOs and representative actions

 CPR 44 sets out the rules governing costs in England and Wales.
-The court has discretion to award a party costs, the amount of those costs and when they are to be paid (CPR 44.2).
-Costs may be awarded on a "standard basis", ie, costs are recoverable only in so far as they are reasonably incurred and proportionate to the issues, or on an indemnity basis, ie, they are presumed to be reasonably incurred and proportionate.
+The court has discretion to award a party costs and to determine the amount of those costs and when they are to be paid (CPR 44.2).
+Costs may be awarded on a “standard basis”, that is, costs are recoverable only in so far as they are reasonably incurred and proportionate to the issues, or on an indemnity basis, that is, they are presumed to be reasonably incurred and proportionate.